Is 2017 the year we see businesses 'retreat from the cloud'?

 “This is changing to how the two can work together,” he says.

 “Some need no public cloud at all, but no one really needs cloud alone.
 Web-scale in-house architecture can deliver a similar experience and the next stage will be how it links up with the cloud,” Fyffe says.

 That shift away from cloud will also be accompanied by increased automation and simplicity Fyffe says, with businesses no longer tolerating having to bring in technicians to install specialist software which takes six months to test.

 “Businesses simply won't put up with it anymore, no more than they would put up with not having internet access,” Fyffe says.

-Fyffe says edge infrastructure such as micro data centres will also become ore prevalent this year as the proliferation of internet-connected devices puts pressure on the edge of businesses’ networks.
+Fyffe says edge infrastructure such as micro data centers will also become ore prevalent this year as the proliferation of internet-connected devices puts pressure on the edge of businesses' networks.

 For IT departments there will be new challenges – and new roles – as technology simplifies the backend, freeing up IT teams to focus on creating new services and applications for their businesses.

 “The timing is right as there is huge expectation for them to do this,” Fyffe says.

 “The time between conception and reality in these new services will reduce as IT spins these up at a much faster pace.